jonataslaw/getx/docs/en_US/dependency_management.md

   bool permanent = true
 ```

-### Diferences between methods:
+## Diferences between methods:

 First, let's of the `fenix` of Get.lazyPut and the `permanent` of the other methods.

 The fundamental difference between `permanent` and `fenix` is how you want to store your instances.
 Reinforcing: by default, GetX deletes instances when they are not is use.
 It means that: If screen 1 has controller 1 and screen 2 has controller 2 and you remove the first route from stack, (like if you use `Get.off()` or `Get.offName()`) the controller 1 lost it's use so it will be erased.
-But if you want to opt to `permanent:true`, then the controller will not be lost in this transition - which is very usefult for services that you want to keep alive thoughout the entire application.
+But if you want to opt for using `permanent:true`, then the controller will not be lost in this transition - which is very useful for services that you want to keep alive throughout the entire application.
 `fenix` in the other hand is for services that you don't worry in losing between screen changes, but when you need that service, you expect that it is alive.
-So basically, it will dispose the unused controller/service/class, but when you need that, it will "recreate from the ashes" a new instance.
+So basically, it will dispose the unused controller/service/class, but when you need it, it will "recreate from the ashes" a new instance.

 Proceeding with the differences between methods:

-- Get.put and Get.putAsync follow the same creation order, with the difference that asyn opt for applying a asynchronous method: those two methods create and initialize the instance.
+- Get.put and Get.putAsync follow the same creation order, with the difference that the second uses an asynchronous method: those two methods create and initialize the instance.
 That one is inserted directly in the memory, using the internal method `insert` with the parameters `permanent: false` and `isSingleton: true` (this isSingleton parameter only porpuse is to tell if it is to use the dependency on `dependency` or if it is to use the dependency on `FcBuilderFunc`).
 After that, `Get.find()` is called that immediately initialize the instances that are on memory.

 - Get.create: As the name implies, it will "create" your dependency!
 Similar to `Get.put()`, it also call the internal method `insert` to instancing.
 But `permanent` became true and `isSingleton` became false (since we are "creating" our dependency, there is no way for it to be a singleton instace, that's why is false).
 And because it has `permanent: true`, we have by default the benefit of not losing it between screens!
 Also, `Get.find()` is not called immediately, it wait to be used in the screen to be called.
 It is created this way to make use of the parameter `permanent`, since then, worth noticing, `Get.create()` was made with the goal of create not shared instances, but don't get disposed, like for example a button in a listView, that you want a unique instance for that list - because of that, Get.create must be used together with GetWidget.